EndPointCorp/end-point-blog/2013/11/04/jquery-contents-method.html.md

 }
 ```

 I then have the ability to toggle the visibility of both the highlighted and unhighlighted spans for the desired functionality.
-I've been working with jQuery for a long time and was happy to browse through the documentation to find this little gem!
+I’ve been working with jQuery for a long time and was happy to browse through the documentation to find this little gem!